CurtRod/SimpleEVSE-WiFi/README.md

 ## What You Will Need

 ### Hardware
-* A complete Wallbox based on EVSE Wallbox [link](http://evracing.cz/simple-evse-wallbox/) (min. revision 8 is needed)
+* A complete Wallbox based on EVSE Wallbox [link](http://evracing.cz/simple-evse-wallbox/) (min.
+Software revision 8 is needed - read the manual there for updating your EVSE software)
 * An ESP8266 module or a development board like **WeMos D1 mini** or **NodeMcu 1.0**
 * (optional) An electricity meter with S0 interface
 * (optional) A MFRC522 RFID PCD Module or PN532 NFC Reader Module or Wiegand based RFID reader